-The Trinity seminars run during term time on Thursdays (4.00 to 5.30 pm), on the dates below and take place on Level 2 of Littlegate House in St. Ebbe's Street.
+The Michaelmas seminars run during term time on Thursdays (4.00 to 5.30 pm), on the dates below and take place on Level 2 of Littlegate House in St. Ebbe's Street.

 If you would like to be added to the research seminar mailing list, please contact us on research or (01865) 2-86811.

 View the archive of previous seminars run for the previous 2 years.

 The speakers for MT 2013 are:

 Changing the experiences of Masters level learning through improving assessment.

 Assimilate was UK National Teaching Fellowship £20,000 project based at Leeds Metropolitan University, designed to explore UK and international approaches to Masters-level assessment, a little- researched area of HE pedagogy.
 There is a growing interest globally in improving the experiences of students at postgraduate level in a highly competitive global environment, with assessment seen as a key aspect of the Masters-level student experience.
 Authentic, fit-for-purpose assessment practices are likely to enhance the attractiveness of these programmes.